hyundai-robotics/doc-spot-weld/book.md

 <em><p align="center">Figure 5.11 Welding condition setting</p></em>
 </p>

 (1)  **Condition number**

-    Sets the welding condition quickly.
+  - Sets the welding condition quickly.

 (2)  **Output data (binary)**

-    Sets the data, which is to be inputted to the welder, for the welding condition number during the execution of the Spot statement.
+  - Sets the data, which is to be inputted to the welder, for the welding condition number during the execution of the Spot statement.

 (3)  **Initial squeezing force**

-    Sets the squeezing force to squeeze the panel during the execution of the Spot statement.
+  - Sets the squeezing force to squeeze the panel during the execution of the Spot statement.
 This will be used as the initial squeezing force during the setting of the multi-step squeezing force control.

 (4)  **Multi-step squeezing force and auxiliary condition**

-    This is an auxiliary condition number to manage the setting of multi-step squeezing force and pivoting.
+  -  This is an auxiliary condition number to manage the setting of multi-step squeezing force and pivoting.
 If a number is inputted, 『**Multi-step squeezing force**』 and  『**Pivoting**』 will be activated, making it possible to enter the menu.

 (5)  **Moving electrode clearance**

-    Sets the position where the moving electrode opens before and after the execution of the Spot statement.
+  - Sets the position where the moving electrode opens before and after the execution of the Spot statement.

 (6)  **Fixed electrode clearance**

-     Sets the position where the fixed electrode opens before and after the execution of the Spot statement.
+  - Sets the position where the fixed electrode opens before and after the execution of the Spot statement.
 # 5.3.2.1.
-Multi-step and auxiliary conditions
+Multi-step pressurizations and auxiliary conditions

 # 5.3.2.1.1 Multi-step squeezing force control

-This is a function to change the squeezing force that is being applied during the spot welding with the servo gun.
-There are two methods to change the squeezing force.
-One is to change the squeezing force by creating a predetermined profile and the other is to change the squeezing force by using a signal input.
+This function changes the pressurization force during pressurization in servo gun spot welding.
+The pressurization force can be changed either by generating a predefined profile or by a signal input.

 <p align=center>
 <img src="../../../../_assets/image_65_eng.PNG" width="70%"></img>